hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 @fa[envelope] hpottinger@library.ucla.edu

 Note:
-Hi, welcome, thanks for coming.
+Hi, welcome.
 The title of this talk is Wait, what?
 Getting your bearings with ServerSpec, I'm Hardy Pottinger, I'm one of the Digial Library Software Developers at UCLA Library.
-The main theme of this talk is...
+Before we even get into testing or "spec"-anything, here's a thing I know...

 ---
 # We are constantly learning about our environment